Conrad Letzkau: Trouble again

 The situation became confrontational when von Plauen issued an independent appeal to the citizens of Danzig to support the Order's military, over the head of the council.
 In response, Letzkau and others replied by suspending the payment of the agreed upon tax, because the town had already paid for previous military adventures, and even demanded that the costs of the naval support of Marienburg that the town provided during the siege be paid back to the city by the knights.
 In a preliminary conference with the Grand Master, the city councilmen were abused and thrown out.
-Von Plauen closed down the Danzig harbor with a great iron chain and ordered that all trade from then on was to be carried out through the port of Elbing which the Knights held in direct control.
-In response the city sailed two warships out into the Baltic to intercept the Knights' trade ships, the city gates were raised and fortified, and local militias patrolled the surrounding countryside engaging the Order's forces in skirmishes.
+Von Plauen closed down the Danzig harbor with a large iron chain and ordered that all trade from then on was to be carried out through the port of Elbing, which the Knights held in direct control.
+In response, the city sailed two warships out into the Baltic Sea to intercept the Knights' trade ships, the city gates were raised and fortified, and local militias patrolled the surrounding countryside engaging the Order's forces in skirmishes.

-Negotiations, setup and murder
+Negotiations, setup, and murder

 The two sides soon agreed to negotiations.
 On 5 April 1411, a truce was arranged.
 Von Plauen removed the iron chain blocking the harbor and the citizens removed fortifications from the city gate.
-On Palm Sunday, 6 April, the son of the Grand Master, Heinrich von Plauen the Younger, invited the mayors of the city of Danzig (Gdańsk), Letzkau and Arnold Hecht, and two councilmen, Bartholomäus Gross (son in law of Letzkau) and Tiedemann Huxer to a friendly meeting at the Knight's Castle.
+On Palm Sunday, 6 April, the son of the Grand Master, Heinrich von Plauen the Younger, invited the mayors of the city of Danzig, Letzkau and Arnold Hecht, and two councilmen, Bartholomäus Gross (Letzkau's son-in-law) and Tiedemann Huxer to a friendly meeting at the Knight's Castle.
 As the Danzigers crossed the drawbridge into the castle one of them, Huxer, claimed that he had forgotten something and excused himself, promising to return.
 A few moments later the three others were grabbed, imprisoned and thrown into the castle's dungeons where they were subsequently tortured and interrogated.
 All three were then beheaded and their bodies were thrown into the castle's moat.